War of the Bavarian Succession: Impact

-In the Treaty of Teschen (May 1779), Maria Theresa returned Lower Bavaria to Charles Theodore, but kept the so-called Innviertel, a 2200 km2 strip of land in the drainage basin of the Inn River.
+In the Treaty of Teschen (May 1779), Maria Theresa returned Lower Bavaria to Charles Theodore, but kept the so-called Innviertel, a 2200 km2 strip of land in the drainage basin of the Inn river.
 She and Joseph were surprised to find that the small territory had 120,000 inhabitants.
 Saxony received a financial reward of six million gulden from the principal combatants for its role in the intervention.

 The War of the Bavarian Succession was the last war for both Frederick and Maria Theresa, whose reigns began and ended with wars against one another.
-Although they deployed armies three to four times the size of the armies of the Seven Years' War, neither monarch used the entirety of the military force each had at his or her disposal, making this war-without-battles remarkable.
+Although they deployed armies three to four times the size of the armies of the Seven Years' War, neither monarch used the entirety of the military force each had at their disposal, making this war-without-battles remarkable.
 Despite the restraint of the monarchs, some early nineteenth-century casualty estimates suggest that tens of thousands died of starvation and hunger-related disease.
 Carlyle's more moderate estimate lies at about ten thousand Prussian and probably another ten thousand Austrian dead.
 Michael Hochedlinger assesses combined casualties at approximately thirty thousand; Robert Kann gives no estimate of casualties but suggests the primary causes of death were cholera and dysentery.
 Gaston Bodart, whose 1915 work is still considered the authority on Austrian military losses, is specific: five Austrian generals (he does not name them), over twelve thousand soldiers, and 74 officers died of disease.
 In minor actions and skirmishes, nine officers and 265 men were killed and four officers and 123 men were wounded, but not fatally.
 Sixty-two officers and 2,802 men were taken prisoner, and 137 men were missing.
 Over three thousand Imperial soldiers deserted.
 Finally, twenty-six officers and 372 men were discharged with disabilities.
 Bodart also gives Prussian losses: one general killed (he does not say which), 87 officers and 3,364 men killed, wounded or captured.
 Overall, he assumes losses of ten percent of the fighting force.
 Little has been discovered of civilian casualties, although certainly the civilians also suffered from starvation and disease.
 There were other damages: for example, Habelschwerdt and one of its hamlets were destroyed by fire.

 Despite its short duration, the war itself cost Prussia 33 million florins.
 For the Austrians, the cost was higher: 65 million florins, for a state with an annual revenue of 50 million florins.
 Joseph himself described war as "a horrible thing ... the ruin of many innocent people."